soggysocks0/raspi-checkin/README.md

 # raspi-checkin
-check in system for a raspi lcd + scanner
+check in system for a raspi lcd + scanner for a school project

 # Before Usage